What is Blue Turf and Why is it Popular

 Walk into Albertsons Stadium in Boise, Idaho, and the first thing anyone notices isn’t the scoreboard or the crowd.
 It’s the field itself, a brilliant, almost shocking shade of blue that looks like someone colored outside the lines of traditional sports design.

 Blue turf started as Boise State’s quirky branding experiment in the 1980s.
 Now it’s a legitimate trend in athletics, recreation, and residential landscaping.
 The bright surface turns heads, but there’s more to this story than simple aesthetics.
+The same high-performance surface that defines Boise State’s iconic field is available for your backyard.
+See Festival Turf’s Boise installations.

 This is artificial turf that’s been dyed blue during manufacturing instead of the standard green.
 The process isn’t complicated.
 Blue dye gets mixed into the plastic fibers first, usually polyethylene or polypropylene.
 Those dyed fibers then become the individual grass blades.